DOAGenesys/FAQ_Guide/README.md

 Before setting up this guide, ensure you have:

-1.  **Knowledge Base**: A populated Genesys Cloud knowledge base with G Finance articles.
+1.  **Knowledge Base**: A populated Genesys Cloud knowledge base with G Finance articles, with Content Search enabled.
 2.  **OAuth Client**: A Genesys Cloud OAuth client with the Client Credentials grant type.
 3.  **Required Permissions**: The OAuth client's role must have the following permissions:
       * `knowledge:document:search`